drmalex07/hello-octapus/README.md

 hello-octapus
 =============

-This is a hello-world repository.
+This is a Hello-World repository.
 I use this only for testing Git functionality!

-The hello.py program is also a simple helloworld program.
+The `hello.py` program is also a simple helloworld program.
+The `goodbye.py` is another variation, that instead of "hello" says "goodbye".

 As you've noticed, this README is following the reStructuredText format!